This is my second write-up on Facebook architecture. In the first, I covered the databases, the persistence tech used @Facebook.

 Backend Web Tier

 The web tier is powered by PHP.
-It deals with the vanilla web requests.
+It deals with vanilla web requests.
 Takes care of user authentication, friend’s privacy settings, chat history, updates made by friends & other platform features business logic.

 User Presence Module